Persecution of Uyghurs in China: Denial of abuses

 Darren Beattie, the acting Under Secretary of State for Public Diplomacy and Public Affairs during the second Trump administration, previously wrote, "The Chinese aren't genocidal.
 They just object to Uyghur supremacy and uyghurness.
 If Uyghurs simply reject Uyghur supremacy, they'll have no problem functioning in Chinese society."
 In another post in 2021, he wrote "Uighurs don't like anti-Uighur racism, it must be because they are Uighur nationalists who think all of China is for Uighurs ONLY."
 He also wrote in the August 2024 that, "Britain treats its own native white people far worse than China treats its muslim Uighur population."

+Academic Barry Sautman writes that the Uyghur genocide claim differs substantially from other contentions of genocide because there is no evidence of mass killings.
+Sautman observes that "in 2017-2019, the key years for the genocide claim, the Xinjiang death rate fell from 4.48 per 1,000 to 4.45.
+In contrast, in Gaza, the crude death rate in 2024 was 39.3 per 1,000 people, 14 times the all-cause mortality in 2022, even when ignoring non-injury excess mortality, e.g. disease, starvation, etc."